Water

 Properties are required year-round to obtain a Special Water Use Permit with a 72-hour notice before:

-• Draining a pool - Pool water must be tested by City personnel to ensure there are very little algae growth and no excess chemicals in the water before draining into the wastewater treatment system.
+• Draining a pool: City personnel must test the pool water to ensure there is little algae growth and no excess chemicals before draining it into the wastewater treatment system.

-• Watering new lawn or landscaping on additional days/times
+• Watering the new lawn or landscaping on additional days/times

 • Hosting a car wash event